symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

 .. tip::

-    In order to have security in place, you need to configure a "Symfony2 firewall".
-Read more in the `Symfony2 security chapter`_.
+    In order to have security in place, you need to configure a "Symfony firewall".
+Read more in the `Symfony security chapter`_.
     If you do not do that, create.js will not be loaded and editing will be disabled.